 I once heard a Christian psychologist say that we were made to live in a camel culture—slow-paced, relational and no electric lights to keep people up beyond sundown and deprive them of the eight and one half hours of sleep they need each night.
 But ours is no camel culture.
 We live is a rapid-paced, highly stressful society.
 We are constantly surrounded with noise, cell-phones, iPods, television and, well, you get the picture.
 As a result, anxiety and depression are epidemic in America, especially among highly committed, achievement-oriented people.

 Several years ago I fell into a seven-month period of severe depression peppered with anxiety attacks.
 There were several things that helped me pull through it—exercise, medication, Christian therapy, worship music.
+I must also add that this CBD vapes to help battle anxiety helped me get through the day ad overtime was beneficial.
 But in this and the next article, I want to share with you at form of deep meditation from the heart that has been invaluable in my bough with anxiety and depression.

 The sort of meditation I have in mind weaves together three strands, two biblical and one scientific.
 Besides meditating on specific biblical texts, there are two Scriptural strands of meditation sometimes overlooked.
 As the first Scriptural strand, we are also admonished to meditate on general abstract themes in Scripture, for example, on agape love, on justice, on hope, and so forth.
 Thus, Paul wisely urges that “whatever is true, whatever is honorable, whatever is right, whatever is pure, whatever is lovely, whatever is attractive, if there is any excellence and if anything worthy of praise, let your mind dwell on these things” (Philippians 4:8).
 Certainly we would want to remember and meditate on God’s wonderful acts towards us and those for whom we care.
 Remembering times we received or gave of ourselves in love or extended forgiveness, times when the presence of God was especially precious, and answers to prayer (a topic will return to later), these are also proper objects for meditation.